How will we feel the realness of humanity

 Quantitative findings from our user study, highlighting Yodeai's effectiveness in supporting complex decision-making through structured data exploration and synthesis.

-Authors: Carrie Lau, Bhada Yun, Samuel Saruba, Efe Bozkir, Enkelejda Kasneci Status: Currently in submission to CHI '25 Over the summer of 2024, I was invited to Enkelejda Kasneci's lab at the Technical University of Munich as a visiting researcher.
+Authors: Carrie Lau, Bhada Yun, Samuel Saruba, Efe Bozkir, Enkelejda Kasneci Status: Accepted to AH '25 Over the summer of 2024, I was invited to Enkelejda Kasneci's lab at the Technical University of Munich as a visiting researcher.
 In Germany, I collaborated with Carrie Lau on multiple projects exploring the use of XR technologies for preserving intangible cultural heritage.
 This project, which I co-designed with Carrie, was a highlight of my international research experience.
 Working in an international context provided valuable insights into different research approaches and cultural perspectives, enhancing both my technical skills and cross-cultural understanding.
 This research explores the potential of VR and Gen-AI in revitalizing oral traditions, specifically focusing on the Ghanaian Anansi folktales.
 We developed 'Spider Stories', an innovative VR experience that combines immersive storytelling with Gen-AI-driven personalization.
 Through a comprehensive user study with 48 participants, we investigated how these technologies can enhance engagement, cultural learning, and personal reflection.
 Our findings reveal that VR significantly boosts user engagement and interest in cultural learning, while Gen-AI personalization deepens immersion and fosters greater self-reflection.

 Me conducting the VR experiment with the Head-Mounted Display, demonstrating the immersive nature of the Anansi the Spider VR experience.